ntustison/PaperANTsX/Text/results.md

 [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
-Aside from the fact that this evaluation is a prime example of flawed circularity [^5] analysis [@Kriegeskorte:2009aa], such an evaluation does not indicate relative utility as a biomarker for research purposes.
+Aside from the fact that this evaluation is a prime example of flawed circularity analysis [@Kriegeskorte:2009aa] [^5], such an evaluation does not indicate relative utility as a biomarker for research purposes.

 [^5]:  Here, data selection is driven by the same criteria used to evaluate performance.
 Specifically, DeepSCAN network training utilizes FreeSurfer brain segmentation results.
 Thickness is highly correlated with segmentation which varies characteristically between relevant software packages.
 Relative performance with ANTs thickness (which does not use FreeSurfer for training) is then assessed by determining correlations with FreeSurfer thickness values.
+Almost as problematic is their use of repeatability (which they confusingly label as "robustness") as an additional ranking criterion.
+Repeatability evaluations should be contextualized within considerations such as the bias-variance tradeoff and using relevant metrics, such as the intra-class correlation coefficient which takes into account both inter- and intra-observer variability.

 In addition to the training data listed above, to ensure generalizability, we also compared performance using the SRPB data set[^4] comprising over 1600